 Paraphrase: Everyone agrees on this point, that a prosperous man needs to have a wife.

 How is’t with me, when every noise appals me?

 What hands are here!
 Ha, they pluck out mine eyes.

 Will all great Neptune’s ocean wash this blood

 Clean from my hand?
 No, this my hand will rather

 The multitudinous seas incarnadine,

 Paraphrase: Where is this knocking coming from?
-Why am I having this experience that every noise frightens me?
-Whose hands are these?
-Ha!
-These are pulling out my eyes.
-Will ocean’s water wash the blood and clear my hands from blood?
+Why does every noise frighten me?
+Whose hands are these plucking out my eyes?
+Will the ocean’s water wash the blood from my hands?
 No, instead these hands will change the color of the water from green to red.

 Function of Paraphrase

-The paraphrasing technique allows the writers to change the original text, so that it does not look like original source, yet without changing its meaning.
+The paraphrasing technique allows writers to change the original text, so that it does not look the same, yet without changing its meaning.
 Effective paraphrasing could help avoid the risk of plagiarism.
-There are many functions of this literary technique; first, it helps the readers to understand what they have read, especially when the syntax and diction of a writer looks foreign and complex to the readers.
-Secondly, it could direct the attention of the readers towards the tone of the text and its significant details.
-Finally, since it clears the meaning of the texts, it means it helps the readers to generate different questions from the paraphrasing texts like when, what and why something occurred.
+There are many functions of this literary technique; first, it helps the readers to understand what they have read, especially when the syntax and diction of a writer look foreign and complex to the reader.
+Secondly, it could direct the attention of the reader toward the tone of the text and its significant details.
+Finally, since it clears up the meaning of the text, it helps readers to generate different questions from the paraphrasing text, such as when, what, and why something occurred.